 "But religion has its way of doing things," muses Shmuley.
 "And when you veer from that, you rattle the cage and people feel uncomfortable."

-In 1998, after relocating back to the US amid a frenzy of publicity and several world-tours, Shmuley's work was featured on Oprah, and his TV show Shalom in the Home premiered on TLC, giving him widespread recognition.
-One year later he was crowned "Preacher of the Year" by the Times and became a close friend and "spiritual advisor" to Michael Jackson.
+In 1998, after relocating back to the US amid a frenzy of publicity and several world-tours, Shmuley's work was featured on Oprah, and his TV show Shalom in the Home premiered on US cable's TLC channel, giving him widespread recognition.
+One year later he was crowned "Preacher of the Year" by The Times and became a close friend and "spiritual advisor" to Michael Jackson.

 The pair were introduced by a mutual friend and began to meet regularly, with The King of Pop attending Sabbath meals at Boteach's house and accompanying him to the synagogue.
 "He loved it," says Shmuley.
 "Prayer was always a good thing, and I think Michael needed to be more spiritually grounded.
 And it just went from there.
 We also did lectures together at Oxford University and at Carnegie Hall."